What Is Middleware? A Beginner-Friendly Guide

 - Heavy async work (DB calls) that belongs in the handler.

-- Transforming large request bodies (middleware can’t read the body anyway).
+- Transforming large request bodies (middleware cannot read the body anyway).

 Keep middleware fast and focused.
-If you find it growing complex, move specialized logic into service functions and call them from handlers instead.
+If it grows complex, move specialized logic into service functions and call them from handlers instead.

 TL;DR